Introduction

 4. Under Large Furniture (Sofas & Beds)

-If you’ve ever moved your couch or bed.
-You will always found “dust bunnies” underneath.
+If you’ve ever moved your polyester couch or bed.
+You will always find “dust bunnies” underneath.
 These hidden piles circulate dust every time you walk by.

 Fix It: Vacuum or sweep under big furniture every few weeks, especially if you have pets.
 For low-clearance furniture, a slim dusting tool works wonders.